fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

 -   Unicode strings

 #### The wrap() function

-The `wrap()` function is used to wrap an entire paragraph in to a single string.
-The output will be a list of output lines.

-The syntax is `textwrap.wrap(text, width)`:

--   `text`: Text to wrap.
--   `width`: Maximum length allowed of a wrapped line.
-The default value is `70`.

 Now, we will see an example of `wrap()`.
 Create a `wrap_example.py` script and write the following content in